>ANDRÉ SILVA

 Area of scientific activity

-The area of scientific activity is Biochemistry and Chemical Biology with a strongcommitment to application in Health Sciences.
-I have been dedicated are the study of protein post-translational modifications (PTMs) both at the structural and functional levels.
+The area of scientific activity is Biochemistry and Chemical Biology with a strong commitment to applications in Health Sciences.
+I have been dedicated tothe study of protein post-translational modifications (PTMs) both at the structural and functional levels.
 I become proficient in proteomics methodologies for the identification and characterization of PTMs.

 Particular interests are the study of protein glycosylation, glycation and oxidation in cancer, diabetes mellitus, iron overload and ageing.